frnandu/rustress/DOCKER.md

 - Images are automatically tagged with branch names and semantic versions
 - Pull requests build images but don't publish them
 - The `latest` tag is only updated on the default branch
+- Database schema is automatically initialized on first startup